governance-foundation/governance.foundation/_gxp/001-overview.md

 }
 </style>

-Organisations are socio-technical ecostems that relly on data to make decisions.
+Organisations are socio-technical ecosystems that rely on data to make decisions.

-GXP will provide a data platfrom for organisations that will enchance decision making.
+GXP will provide a data platform for organisations that will enhance decision making.

-GXP data platfrom will provide a source of truth for all orgnisational information that is used for decision making.
-This will enable oganisations to efficently measure their knowlege depth and that will provide effective method for driving knowledge discovery.
+GXP data platform will provide a source of truth for all organisational information that is used for decision making.
+This will enable organisations to efficiently measure their knowledge depth, and this will provide an effective method for driving knowledge discovery.

-Following pages are focused on providing modeling concepts that will be a foundation of knowledge within an enterprise.
+Following pages are focused on providing modelling concepts that will be a foundation of knowledge within an enterprise.

 ## Table of Contents